Image view

 The user can change the size and position of the image by the following gestures/interactions:

-To prevent these user interactions, the two properties Draggable and Scalable can be set to false to prevent a user-induced change of position or size.
+To prevent these user interactions, both the Draggable and Scalable properties can be set to false to prevent a user-induced change of position or size.
 Changing the value (e.g. by writing to the symbol) is always possible and is not affected by the two properties.

 Properties: ScaleMin and ScaleMax